digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/workflows/trigger-from-app.md

 ## Configure Workflow Query

-1. Within your ToolJet application, create a new query and select **Run Workflow**.
+1. Within your JumpStart application, create a new query and select **Run Workflow**.
 <img style={{marginBottom:'15px'}} className="screenshot-full" src="/img/workflows/trigger-from-app/run-wf.png" alt="Create a workflow query" />

 2. Select your workflow from the dropdown and configure the parameters (if required).